-The timing of precipitation peaks over the coastal region has been further analysed from the results of harmonic analysis (described in previous section).
+The timing of precipitation peaks over the coastal region has been further analysed from the results of harmonic analysis (described in the previous section).
 Herein, we focus on the data of January and February that show strong signals of morning precipitation peaks (see Fig. 2a).
-The left panels of Fig. 3 show the first harmonic (diurnal) constituent of each sample of 24-hour rainfall time series, which were constructed from hourly data averaged over the coastal region defined in Fig. 1.
-In this case, the total number of samples that have been analysed is 373, which is not equivalent to the total number of days in all Januari-February months during the 16-year (2001 to 2016) period because time series with diurnal cycle amplitude less than 0.2 mm h-1 are excluded to ensure selection of significant rainfall events (see e.g., El Kenawy et al., 2015, for thresholds of moderate rainfall in TMPA data).
+Fig. 3a and Fig. 3b show the first harmonic (diurnal) constituent of each sample of 24 h rainfall time series, which were constructed from hourly data averaged over the coastal region defined in Fig. 1.
+In this case, the total number of samples that have been analysed is 373, which is not equivalent to the total number of days in all January-February months during the 16-year (2001 to 2016) period because time series with a diurnal cycle amplitude less than $0.2 \,\mathrm{mm}\,\mathrm{h}^{-1}$ are excluded to ensure selection of significant rainfall events (see e.g. El Kenawy et al., 2015, for thresholds of moderate rainfall in TMPA data).

-The upper-left panel of Fig. 3 shows the results for data that are categorised as AEP with maximum values between 13:00 and 24:00 LT, while Fig. 3b shows data of NMP category with maximum values between 01:00 and 12:00 LT.
-Figures 3a and 3b clearly demonstrate that the application of the harmonic analysis method was successful to classify the timing of diurnal precipitation.
-It is found that AEP is a dominant feature of the diurnal precipitation, which contributes 55% of the diurnal rainfall patterns over the studied area.
-However, NMP also has high frequency of occurrence contributing 45 % of total samples in January and February throughout 2001 to 2016 period.
+Figure 3a shows the results for data that are categorized as AEP with maximum values between 13:00 and 24:00 LT, while Fig. 3b shows data of the NMP category with maximum values between 01:00 and 12:00 LT.
+Figure 3a and b clearly demonstrate that the application of the harmonic analysis method was successful in classifying the timing of diurnal precipitation.
+It is found that AEP is a dominant feature of the diurnal precipitation, which contributes 55 % of the diurnal rainfall patterns over the studied area.
+However, NMP also has a high frequency of occurrence, contributing 45 % of the total samples in January and February throughout the 2001 to 2016 period.

 In Fig. 3c, three composites of the first harmonic signals are depicted.
-The first composite (red curve) represent the mean sinusoidal signal of AEP, while that of NMP has been further split into EMP that occurs between 01:00 and 04:00 LT (green curve) and LMP whose time of occurrence is between 05:00 and 12:00 LT.
-The frequency of occurrence of EMP and LMP are 42 % and 58 % respectively, relative to total NMP samples, or 18.9 % and 26.1 % relative to all samples.
+The first composite (red curve) represents the mean sinusoidal signal of AEP, while that of NMP has been further split into EMP that occurs between 01:00 and 04:00 LT (green curve) and LMP whose time of occurrence is between 05:00 and 12:00 LT.
+The frequencies of occurrence of EMP and LMP are 42 % and 58 %, respectively, relative to total NMP samples, or 18.9 % and 26.1 % relative to all samples.
 It is of interest to note that, in spite of the smallest percentage, EMP has the largest mean amplitude.